-(a) General.
-In addition to the rent limits established in accordance with §983.301 and 24 CFR 982.302, the following restrictions apply to certain units.

-(b) HOME.
-For units assisted under the HOME program, rents may not exceed rent limits as required by the HOME program (24 CFR 92.252).

-(c) Subsidized projects.
-(1) This paragraph (c) applies to any contract units in any of the following types of federally subsidized project:

-(i) An insured or non-insured Section 236 project;

-(ii) A formerly insured or non-insured Section 236 project that continues to receive Interest Reduction Payment following a decoupling action;

-(iii) A Section 221(d)(3) below market interest rate (BMIR) project;

-(iv) A Section 515 project of the Rural Housing Service;

-(v) Any other type of federally subsidized project specified by HUD.

-(2) The rent to owner may not exceed the subsidized rent (basic rent) as determined in accordance with requirements for the applicable federal program listed in paragraph (c)(1) of this section.

-(d) Combining subsidy.
+- (a) General.
+In addition to the rent limits established in accordance with §983.301 and 24 CFR 982.302, the following restrictions apply to certain units. - (b) HOME.
+For units assisted under the HOME program, rents may not exceed rent limits as required by the HOME program (24 CFR 92.252). - (c) Subsidized projects.
+(1) This paragraph (c) applies to any contract units in any of the following types of federally subsidized project: - (i) An insured or non-insured Section 236 project. - (ii) A formerly insured or non-insured Section 236 project that continues to receive Interest Reduction Payment following a decoupling action. - (iii) A Section 221(d)(3) below market interest rate (BMIR) project. - (iv) A Section 515 project of the Rural Housing Service. - (v) Any other type of federally subsidized project specified by HUD. - (2) The rent to owner may not exceed the subsidized rent (basic rent) as determined in accordance with requirements for the applicable federal program listed in paragraph (c)(1) of this section. - (d) Combining subsidy.
 Rent to owner may not exceed any limitation required to comply with HUD subsidy layering requirements.
-See §983.55.

-(e) Other subsidy: rent reduction.
-To comply with HUD subsidy layering requirements, at the direction of HUD or its designee, a PHA shall reduce the rent to owner because of other governmental subsidies, including tax credits or tax exemptions, grants, or other subsidized financing.
+See §983.55. - (e) Other subsidy: rent reduction.
+To comply with HUD subsidy layering requirements, at the direction of HUD or its designee, a Public Housing Authority (PHA) shall reduce the rent to owner because of other governmental subsidies, including tax credits or tax exemptions, grants, or other subsidized financing.

-(f) Prohibition of other subsidy.
-For provisions that prohibit PBV assistance to units in certain types of subsidized housing, see §983.54.
+(f) Prohibition of another subsidy.
+For provisions that prohibit Project-Based Voucher (PBV) assistance to units in certain types of subsidized housing, see §983.54.

 [70 FR 59913, Oct.
 13, 2005, as amended at 72 FR 65207, Nov.
-19, 2007; 79 FR 36170, June 25, 2014]
+19, 2007, 79 FR 36170, June 25, 2014]

-§983.305 Rent to owner: effect of rent control and other rent limits.
+§983.305 Rent to Owner: Effect of Rent Control and Other Rent Limits.